Filmed April, 2021 – edited into six parts; total 127 minutes

 Professor Anthony Bailey facilitates a panel of parents engaged in community advocacy, discussing their perspective on the impact of the pandemic on families of children across neurodevelopmental conditions, in particular, autism.

 Lori Gauthier is an indigenous mother of four sons with autism.
 Two years ago, she returned with her children to their unceded ancestral territory, (Nak’azdli Whut’en), near the village of Fort St James in Northern BC.
 Currently she works as a Maternal Child Health Worker and Advocate, providing health and social support to young indigenous families in Fort St James and surrounding First Nations.
 For the past 20 years Lori has worked throughout the province with young children and their families in both rural and urban communities.
-Her personal and professional experience supporting marginalized families and youth with special needs has given her a unique outlook on various issues and barriers facing families in rural areas.
+Her personal and professional experience supporting marginalized families and youth with diverse needs has given her a unique outlook on various issues and barriers facing families in rural areas.

 Carey Henry lives in Cranbrook in the Interior of BC.
 She has two neurodiverse boys – the eldest is on the autism spectrum.
 Carey grew up in South Africa and moved to Canada as a young adult.
 She is a champion for neurodiverse children and their families.
 She is aware of the supports and resources required to make an autism family thrive.
 She is so grateful for the resources available and is passionate about advocacy and education to make life better for her family, and other neurodiverse children and their families.